brianhigh/computing_bootcamp/R/R_data_types.md

 We used our list to define the item names for each dimension of the array.

-## Dataframe
+## Data frame

-A Dataframe is a multi-dimensional structure of values, allowing multiple data types.
+A Data frame is a multi-dimensional structure of values, allowing multiple data types.
 It is implemented as a list.
-A dataframe is used like a database table to store and manipulate tabular data in rows ("observations") and columns ("variables").
+A data frame is used like a database table to store and manipulate tabular data in rows ("observations") and columns ("variables").
 You can think of the columns as vectors, since the values in a column must be of the same type.